GlazeGlopMike/glazeglopbot/README.md

 - [License](#license)

 ## About
 GlazeGlopBot is an all-purpose Discord bot written in Python featuring a diverse collection of practical utilities.
-Fundamentally, commands are organized into independent [discord.py](https://discordpy.readthedocs.io/en/stable/) cogs.
-Currently, guild moderation, local music playing, (pseudo)random number generation, QR code generation, and weather reporting utilities have been implemented.
+Commands are organized into independent [discord.py](https://discordpy.readthedocs.io/en/stable/) cogs.
+Currently, guild moderation, local music playing, (pseudo)random number generation, QR code generation, and forecast utilities have been implemented.

 On Discord: [@GlazeGlopBot#7510](https://discordapp.com/users/844640688900407327)